 Final verdict

 I didn’t buy any toys for my son’s first few weeks as I just wasn’t convinced he’d need anything.
-And while arguably, you could probably make do with things around the home, the play kits gave me and my husband so much more confidence as first-time parents in exploring early play with our child.
+And while arguably, you could probably make do with things around the home, the play kits gave my husband and me so much more confidence as first-time parents in exploring early play with our child.

 I was really impressed with the high quality of every single product in our play kits.
 I love that they are sustainable, something that is really important to me as a parent and will clearly last to be passed down to siblings and family members' children.